 Our vehicles are affectionately known as "Wild 1", "Wild 2" & "Wild 3".

 This vehicle is a large 4WD and accommodates two guests.

 As well as the features listed above, it also has roof windows for extra viewing capability.
 Wild 1 is fully customised with high-lift suspension, which gives a higher view.
 Seats are fitted with New Zealand lambs wool seat covers for extra comfort.

 It is a unique vehicle and is the only one of its kind in New Zealand.

-The rear of both Wild 1 and Wild 2 are fitted with a cabinet which comprises of a slide out serving tray, refrigerator, drawers that hold mugs, wine glasses, drinking glasses, plates and cutlery.
-Containers for cookies and other equipment are stored in the compartment on the left.
+The rear of our vehicles are fitted with a cabinet which comprises of a slide-out serving tray, refrigerator, drawers that hold mugs, wine glasses, drinking glasses, plates and cutlery.
+Containers for cookies and other equipment are stored in the compartments.

 "First, Brian and Paula rescued our day.
 With the train fire, our plan was in jeopardy.
 No worries, they scooped us up from our hotel in Christchurch, and we drove in style and comfort.
 We stopped countless times on the way for scenic vistas--a photographer's dream--and their knowledge about the history, personalities, plants and trees, and the places (Castle Hill Rocks, Southern Alpes, Waimakariri River) was staggering.
 Not sure we managed to ask a question that was a stumper.
 Four well-traveled adults agreed these guides were terrific.
 Very full day, and returned to hotel at 6:30pm."